LukeInojosa/Delphi_Service_Cadastro_Produtos/README.md

 CREATE OR ALTER TRIGGER TR_MOVIMENTA_ESTOQUE FOR NOTAS ACTIVE BEFORE INSERT OR UPDATE POSITION 0
 AS
-declare variable Iid_produto         BIGINT;
+declare variable Vid_produto         BIGINT;
-declare variable Iid_almoxarifado    BIGINT;
+declare variable Vid_almoxarifado    BIGINT;
-declare variable Iquantidade            INTEGER;
+declare variable Vquantidade            INTEGER;
 begin
    IF (new.CONCLUIDA = 1 AND COALESCE(old.CONCLUIDA,0) = 0) THEN
     BEGIN